impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 So according to the above, calling `command ls` is **not** the same as calling `ls`.

 Let's say you have a shell function named `ls`, in addition to the regular `ls` command, and you call `ls` in your shell.
-In this case, `bash` will try to execute the shell function first, before executing the `ls` command.
+In this case, Bash will try to execute the shell function first, before executing the `ls` command.
 The way to bypass this behavior, and go straight to the shell command, is with the `command` command.
 [This applies to aliases as well as shell functions.](https://web.archive.org/web/20230502134246/https://askubuntu.com/questions/512770/what-is-the-bash-command-command){:target="_blank" rel="noopener"}

 As the `help` output mentions, adding the `-v` flag results in a printed description of the command you're running.
 When I pass `-v` to `command ls`, my terminal displays the path to the executable (`/bin/ls`) *instead of* actually executing the command.